jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 Traefik integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, ...) and configures itself automatically and dynamically.
 Pointing Traefik at your orchestrator should be the only configuration step you need. (https://traefik.io/).

-Traefik needs 3 files in the SAME directory (or you must change pathes in the volume section) : docker-compose.yml, traefik.toml and acme.json.
+Create these 3 files in the SAME directory (or change their paths in the volume section) : docker-compose.yml, traefik.toml and acme.json.

 This configuration is A+ (SSLlabs)

 docker-compose.yml :

 ```
-version: '3'
+version: '3.5'

 services:
   traefik:
     container_name: traefik
-    hostname: traefik
-    image: traefik:v1.7.19
+    image: traefik:v1.7
     networks:
       - traefik
     ports:
       - 80:80
       - 443:443
-      - 8080:8080
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
       - ./traefik.toml:/traefik.toml